chili-publish/studio-sdk-integration-examples/ts-connector-example/README.md

-# Basic TypeScript and NPM example of SDK usage
+# Basic Studio Connector example of SDK usage
-This basic example shows how simple it is to make a TypeScript integration, as well as using the SDK via NPM instead of a script.
+This is a preview of how connectors will work on the GraFx platform.

+In this example we show how to setup and use a very simple media connector.

 ## How to run
 ### Install dependencies